For Writers Valiska Gregory

 There’s a world of information about the children’s book marketplace in your local library, in bookstores, and on the web.
 These are some of my favorite sources—these three websites (just these three!) will link you to more information than you will probably have time to read.

-Harold Underdown—The Idiot's Guide to Publishing Children's Books
+5. Harold Underdown—The Idiot's Guide to Publishing Children's Book

 For a List of Conferences

-At conferences like the Butler University Children's Literature Conference that I direct, you can network with those who create children’s books (authors, illustrators, editors, and agents) as well as those who help connect children with good books (teachers, librarians, reviewers).
+At conferences you can network with those who create children’s books (authors, illustrators, editors, and agents) as well as those who help connect children with good books (teachers, librarians, reviewers).
 Attending a conference is a good way to keep up with current trends in the marketplace.

 For a List of Professional Organizations